thejsway/thejsway/manuscript/chapter02.md

 console.log(g); // Show NaN
 ```

 Sometimes you'll wish to convert the value of another type.
 This is called **explicit** conversion.
-JavaScript has the `Number()`  and `String()` instructions that convert the value between the parenthesis to a number or a string.
+JavaScript has the `Number()`  and `String()` commands that convert the value between the parenthesis to a number or a string.

 ```js
 const h = "5";